thenicebro/scenarios/linux/challenge-cancel-file-change/step3.md

-# Undo The Most Recent Commit And Reset The Current Branch
+# Undo the Recent Commit and  Branch

 ## Introduction